 14 YouTube Channels for Chinese Language Learning

 Mandarin HQ’s YouTube channel aims to help Chinese students learn about real spoken Chinese, not just the textbook variety they may already be familiar with.

 The channel features a nice selection of useful videos, including on-the-street interviews, vocabulary videos, pronunciation lessons, conversational lessons, videos with learning strategies and videos shedding light on regional Mandarin accents.
 Videos range from a few seconds to a few minutes long.

 One thing that really sets this option apart from the material you’ll learn from textbooks is the channel’s videos on slang.
 Each video focuses on a different slang word or phrase commonly used in Chinese.
 For instance, Chinese students might watch “Learn Chinese Slang #19 | ‘单身狗 dān shēn gǒu'” to learn slang used to refer to a single man or woman.

 Learning Chinese may seem hard at first.
 Sometimes, it’s nice to hear from other people who have accomplished this feat.
 Luckily, Elementary Chinese approaches learning Chinese from the perspective of expats living in China, giving you valuable insight into learning the language from someone who’s been there and done that.

 The Elementary Chinese YouTube channel features interviews with expats along with targeted learning material that shares tips, strategies, product reviews and vocabulary that you can use to learn Chinese and interact effectively should you ever go to China.

-For instance, “Taxi Chinese – How To Use Alipay In China In a Taxi” not only shows how to use this payment method, it also features an authentic, real-world interactions.
-Plus, key vocabulary appears on screen for easy studying.
+For instance, “Taxi Chinese – How To Use Alipay In China In a Taxi” not only shows how to use this payment method, it also features authentic, real-world interactions.
+Plus, key vocabulary appears on-screen for easy studying.